mfenner/mfenner.github.io/_posts/2013-06-17-what-is-scholarly-markdown.md

 ---
 layout: post
 title: "What is Scholarly Markdown?"
 description: ""
 category:
 tags: [markdown, meeting]
 ---

-One of the important discussions taking place at the [Markdown for Science][1] workshop last weekend was about the definition of Scholarly Markdown.
-We came up with [this][2]:
+One of the important discussions taking place at the [Markdown for Science][1] workshop last weekend was about the definition of Scholarly Markdown.<!--more--> We came up with [this][2]:

 1. Markdown that supports the requirements of scientific texts
 2. Markdown as format that glues open scientific text resources together